4. Data Distributions

 Introduction

 A good grasp of data distributions is a prerequisite of any statistical analysis.
 It enables us to describe and summarise the underlying patterns, trends, and variations in our data.
-In doing so, it allows for more robust predictions and inferences about natural processes, such as outcomes of experiments or the structure of biodiversity.
-By understanding the distribution of our data, we can select the most appropriate statistical techniques and ensure the validity of our conclusions.
-Only through the application of the correct inferential statistics can we facilitate the development of robust and defensible insights about our research.
-In this Chapter we will learn about the most common data distributions encountered in ecological research, and how this knowledge will empower us to effectively apply statistical methods to analyse and interpret them.
+This allows for more robust predictions and inferences about natural processes, such as outcomes of experiments or the structure of biodiversity.
+Conclusions stemming from our application of inferential statistics are defensible only if we understand and can justify the distribution of our data.
+In this chapter we will learn about the most common data distributions encountered in ecological research, and how this knowledge will help us to effectively apply statistical methods to analyse and interpret them.

 Discrete distributions

-A discrete random variable has a finite or countable number of possible values.
-As the name suggests, it models integer data.
-Below we provide options to generate and visualise data belonging to several classes of discrete distributions.
+Below I provide options to generate and visualise data belonging to several classes of discrete distributions.
 In Chapter 6 we will learn how to transform these data prior to performing the appropriate statistical analysis.

 Bernoulli and Binomial distributions are both discrete probability distributions that describe the outcomes of binary events.
 They are similar but there are also some key differences between the two.
 In real life examples encountered in ecology and biology we will probably mostly encounter the Binomial distributions.
 Let us consider each is more detail.

-Bernoulli distribution The Bernoulli distribution represents a single binary trial or experiment with only two possible outcomes—‘success’ (usually represented as 1) and ‘failure’ (usually represented as 0).
-The probability of success is denoted by \(p\), while the probability of failure is \(1 - p\).
-A Bernoulli distribution is characterised by only one parameter, \(p\), which represents the probability of success for the single trial (Equation 1) (Figure 1, Figure 2).
+Bernoulli distribution The Bernoulli distribution represents a single binary trial or experiment with only two possible outcomes: ‘success’ (usually represented as 1) and ‘failure’ (usually represented as 0).
+The probability of success is denoted by p, while the probability of failure is 1p.
+A Bernoulli distribution is characterised by only one parameter, p, which represents the probability of success for the single trial () (, ).

-Binomial distribution The Binomial distribution represents the sum of outcomes in a fixed number of independent Bernoulli trials with the same probability of success, \(p\).
-It is characterised by two parameters—\(n\) (the number of trials) and \(p\) (the probability of success in each trial).
-The Binomial distribution describes the probability of obtaining a specific number of successes (\(k\)) in \(n\) trials (Equation 2) (Figure 3).
+Binomial distribution The Binomial distribution represents the sum of outcomes in a fixed number of independent Bernoulli trials with the same probability of success, p.
+It is characterised by two parameters, n (the number of trials) and p (the probability of success in each trial).
+The Binomial distribution describes the probability of obtaining a specific number of successes (k) in n trials () ().

-where \(X\) is a random variable, \(k\) is the number of successes, \(n\) is the total number of trials, and \(p\) is the probability of success in each trial.
+where X is a random variable, k is the number of successes, n is the total number of trials, p is the probability of success in each trial, and C(n,k) represents combinations.

-Figure 3: Binomial distribution with 40 trials and 10 simulations at an a priori set probability of p = 0.5.
+Figure 3: Ten simulations of a binomial distribution with 40 randomly generated points for each of 100 trials at an a priori set probability of p = 0.75.

 There are several examples of Binomial distributions in ecological and biological contexts.
 The Binomial distribution is relevant when studying the number of successes in a fixed number of independent trials, each with the same probability of success.
 A few examples of the Bernoulli distribution: